mozilla/moz-l10n/README.md

 as format-independent representations of localizable and localized messages and resources, so that operations like linting and transforms can be applied to them.

-Parsers and serializers are provided for a number of formats, using common and well-established libraries to take care of the details.
-A unified API for these is provided, such that `FORMAT_parse(text)` will always accept `str` input, and `FORMAT_serialize(resource)` will always provide a `str` iterator.
-All the serializers accept a `trim_comments` argument which leaves out comments from the serialized result, but additional input types and options vary by format.

 The Message and Resource representations are drawn from work done for the Unicode [MessageFormat 2 specification](https://github.com/unicode-org/message-format-wg/tree/main/spec) and the [Message resource specification](https://github.com/eemeli/message-resource-wg/).